 - Present good mental health and have no criminal record;

-- Prove the ability to support or support the family;
+- Demonstrate the ability to support yourself or your family;

-If you meet these requirements and want Japanese citizenship, you need to contact the Homukyoku (Legal Affairs Office) of the Ministry of Justice, closest to your home.
-Remembering that bad conduct or criminal history it is one of the reasons why Japan rejects its application for citizenship.
+If you meet these requirements and want Japanese citizenship, you need to contact the homukyoku (Office of Legal Affairs) of the Ministry of Justice, closest to your home.
+Remembering that bad conduct or criminal history it's one of the reasons Japan rejects your citizenship application.